SublimeLinter/SublimeLinter/linter_attributes.rst

 syntax
 ------
-**Mandatory.** The syntax that the linter handles.
-This may be a single string, or a list/tuple of strings if the linter supports multiple syntaxes.
-This is the primary way that |sl| associates a linter plugin with files of a given syntax.
+**Mandatory.** This attribute is the primary way that |sl| associates a linter plugin with files of a given syntax.
 See :ref:`Syntax names <syntax-names>` below for info on how to determine the correct syntax names to use.

+This may be a single string, or a list/tuple of strings.
+If the linter supports multiple syntaxes, you may either use a list/tuple of strings, or a single string which begins with ``^``, in which case it is compiled as a regular expression pattern which is matched against a syntax name.

-If the linter supports embedded syntaxes, be sure to make this attribute a tuple which includes the embedding syntax, which should match one of the keys in the :ref:`selectors <selectors>` dict.
+If the linter supports embedded syntaxes, be sure to make this attribute a list/tuple or regex pattern which includes the embedding syntax, one of whose values should match one of the keys in the :ref:`selectors <selectors>` dict.
 For example, ``CSSLint`` defines the ``syntax`` and ``selectors`` attributes as:

 .. code-block:: python